-4.2.2.8 INITIATIVES-EVENTS AND PROGRAMMING EVENT SPACES Buffer Zones Park Space ACTIVITY NODES Services Energy Efficiency and Sustainable Site Managemen Direct organized activities to the appropriate site, according to Chapter 7.
+4.2.2.8 INITIATIVES-EVENTS AND PROGRAMMING

+Event Spaces B UFFER Z ONES PARK SPACE ACTIVITY NODES Services Energy Efficiency and Sustainable Site Management Direct organized activities to the appropriate site, according to Chapter 7.
 Keep unstructured and higher-intensity organized activities away from key Ensure balanced timing between controlled access for scheduled gatherings or Design outdoor areas that are complementary to built environments.
 Provide adequate services to park users at a level suitable to their needs Design nodes with a smaller ecological footprint.
-Use parking lots for event organizing purposes, to meet logistical/staging needs. environmental features and habitats. everyday use. environments. (e.g. electricity, water, site maintenance).
+Use parking lots for event organizing purposes, to meet logistical/staging needs. environmental features and habitats. events and spontaneous/ everyday use. chvironments. (e.g. electricity, water, site maintenance).
 Apply regulations to promote energy efficiency and sustainability.
 Respect recovery periods between events, and limit the number of repeat events during a season.
-Arrange temporary and permanent facilities in ways that protect vegetation and Develop specific management/maintenance plans tailored for the Set up demonstration projects throughout the Vary the location and set-up of events to avoid site overuse. habitat typologies. activity nodes. park, where appropriate.
+Arrange temporary and permanent facilities in ways Develop specific management/maintenance Set up demonstration projects throughout the Vary the location and set-up of events to avoid site overuse. that protect vegetation and habitat typologies. plans tailored for the activity nodes. park, where appropriate.
 Require that amenities (such as secure bike parking, bike lockers and so on) be provided by event organizers to promote cycling.
-Support and welcome community and volunteer efforts that help with Design pathways to facilitate operations during set-up and takedown periods, so that vehicles and machinery do not have to drive on the grass or loose surfaces. maintaining and improving park amenities and facilities.
+STE 0 Support and welcome community and volunteer efforts that help with Design pathways to facilitate operations during set-up and takedown periods, so that vehicles and machinery do not have to drive on the grass or loose surfaces.
+J maintaining and improving park amenities and facilities.
 Arrange facilities in a way that protects existing vegetation, including root systems.
 Maintain a buffer zone of at least 15 metres between activity areas and natural environments.
 Provide hard surfaces for frequent high-intensity event spaces.
-Work with the City of Ottawa and other stakeholders to encourage off-street parking adjacent to the park lands for shared facilities to meet overflow parking needs.
+1 I Work with the City of Ottawa and other stakeholders to encourage off-street parking adjacent to the park lands for shared facilities to meet overflow parking needs. • •